NICE process and methods

 5.2.4

 For technology appraisals and highly specialised technologies, scheduling of topics into the NICE work programme will be managed using information on expected regulatory approval dates and submission readiness.
-These will be provided through horizon scanning and topic selection activities, and directly to NICE by the company.
+These will be provided through horizon scanning and topic prioritisation activities, and directly to NICE by the company.

 5.2.5